hellolightning/Elevate-Labs/README.md

 # 🛡️ Browser Extension Analysis

+## Objective:
-Objective: Identify, Evaluate and Remove suspicious or unnecessary browser extensions to enhance privacy & security and optimize browser performance.
+Identify, Evaluate and Remove suspicious or unnecessary browser extensions to enhance privacy & security and optimize browser performance.

 ## Steps

-1. **Open Extension/Add-on Manager**
+1. **Open Extension**
    Navigated to the browser’s extension management page.
 2. **Review Installed Extensions**
    Carefully checked all installed extensions for unfamiliar or unnecessary items.